-Pro-Rated Working After Retirement Limits the Year You Retire
+Pro-Rated Working After Retirement Limit the Year You Retire

-If you retire in a month other than July, the 550-hour and 50% salary limits are applied on a pro-rated basis for the rest of that school year.
+If you retire in a month other than July, the 550-hour limit is applied on a pro-rated basis for the rest of that school year.

-- Pro-rated limits apply only during the school year you retire.
+- The pro-rated limit applies only during the school year in which you retire.

-- When the new school year begins July 1, the limits are increased to the full, 550-hour and 50% salary limits and remain at those levels for future school years.
+- When the new school year begins July 1, the limit increases to the full, 550-hour limit and remains at that level for future school years.

-- Limits are per school year at all covered employers.
+- The limit is per school year at all covered employers.

-If Jane retires January 1, she can begin working February 1, but is limited to 275 hours and 25% of salary through June 30, the end of the school year.
-When the new school year begins July 1, the limits are increased to the full 550 hours and 50% of salary.
+If Jane retires January 1, she can begin working February 1, but is limited to 275 hours through June 30, the end of the school year.
+When the new school year begins July 1, the limit increases to the full 550 hours.

 You might also be interested in ...

-- Full (not pro-rated) limits on work after retirement
+- Full (not pro-rated) limit on hours worked after retirement

 - Working after retirement record-keeping